What’s the point of fiction? Why make things up?

 Throughout history, some people (and Plato was certainly one of them) have distrusted fiction.
 Periodically, and often when in the grip of a repressive government or ideology, a whole culture seems to go through a phase of feeling that way.
 If it didn’t really happen, the argument goes, it’s not a fact.
 And if it is not a fact, it must be the opposite: a lie or an illusion, and therefore of no value and quite possibly harmful, should you start to believe in it, or use it to distract yourself from reality.

 But don’t we have enough real-life stories to satisfy us, reality being so much stranger than fiction, after all?
-Well yes, and no. First, it seems to me that a thoughtful, passionate engagement with life is one of those good things of which you cannot have too much.
+Well yes, and no. It seems to me that a thoughtful, passionate engagement with life is one of those good things of which you cannot have too much.
 It’s not like alcohol or cheese – a better comparison would be with water, or air.
 Welcome it, wherever it comes from.
 Share.
 Worry when there is not enough.

 Perhaps the real-life story we can only partly engage with is less useful than a made up one, a fiction we can surrender to for the duration of the telling, share with others, and make part of our lives?
 Perhaps the distinction, in some respects, is less important than it seems.